 The kids and parents are both tired from long days, the schedule is cramped thanks to homework and after school activities, and everyone is hungry!

 Once again, you find yourself at the grocery store with small children on a Saturday morning, when the entire freaking universe also happens to be there.
 You spend the entire time either ignoring the fact that your children are crazy monsters or giving them cookies and samples just so they will shut up and stay with you.

 And I don’t even want to mention how many times you wonder how acceptable it would be to open the wine before you leave the store (I mean, its ok with cookies, why not the wine?!).

 I am fully aware that the last thing you want to do the second you come home from the grocery store is prep food.
 I sooo get it.

 But a few minutes of washing and chopping ahead of time can lessen your work load later tremendously.
 A few things I suggest doing:

 - Prep kid’s snacks ahead of time, both for during and after school.
 Not only will this help those angels of yours gain some independence by allowing them to choose what snacks they have each day, but it also frees up some of your time every day.
-I suggest using containers like these YumBox Mini Snack Boxes, or these Sistema Snack Containers (we also like these Sistema ones).
+I suggest using containers like the YumBox Mini Snack Boxes, or the Sistema Snack Containers.
 They are great for turning snacks into grab-and-go items!

 - Prep ALL your fruits and veggies for the week.
 Instead of chopping an onion every single night, chop a bunch at one time and then each night you can just grab what you need.
 This makes prepping school lunches and dinners so fast your family will think they are at Jimmy John’s.
-Store your prepped fruit and veggie in glass container like these bad boys, which are dishwasher, microwave, oven and freezer safe.
+Store your prepped fruit and veggie in glass containers.